bdok23/ProgrammingNotes/Part 1 - Basic Techniques/Ch . 4 - Data Structures.md

 ```

 #### Iterators and Ranges
+Def: An iterator is a variable that points to an element in a data structure.

 `random_shuffle(v.begin(), v.end());` Randomly shuffles the vector

 Same thing works for arrays if you do sort(a, a+n)...